Chi-SquareX/Healthcare_NLP_application/README.md

 ## OCR-Based Drug Identification

-This project aims to identify drugs from images containing text descriptions using Optical Character Recognition (OCR) and Generative AI.
+This part aims to identify drugs from images containing text descriptions using Optical Character Recognition (OCR) and Generative AI.
 By leveraging OCR technology, the project extracts text from images, processes the text to identify drug names, and then utilizes Google Gemini-pro model to generate responses related to the identified drugs.

 **Usage**: